novikovalab/piawka/README.md

 ## Example data

 You can try `piawka` with the (part of) genomic variant data we made for Siberian *Arabidopsis lyrata* populations. `alyrata_scaff_1_10000k-10500k.vcf.gz` contains data for diploids and polyploids with various amounts of missing data split into several admixture groups defined in `groups.tsv` file.
+There are ~0.5M sites and 4 groups.

+The following lazy time tests were run on a Lenovo laptop with a 12th gen Core i7.

 In the most simple case, one would calculate summary pi and Dxy for each group and combination of groups using site-weighted pi like this: